 |Coding and data extraction||Coding of study and intervention characteristics, moderators and data extraction of effect sized and related statistics||Coding of a limited number of study and intervention characteristics||EGMs require coding of less data than systematic reviews|

-There are lots of evidence maps and they don’t all look the same.
+There are many types of evidence maps.
+They don't all look the same.